34th Street–Penn Station (IND Eighth Avenue Line): Station layout

-There are four tracks, two side platforms, and one island platform.
+This station has two side platforms for local service and a center island platform for express service.
 Atlantic Avenue–Barclays Center on the IRT Eastern Parkway Line and 34th Street–Penn Station on the IRT Broadway–Seventh Avenue Line are the only other stations in the system with this configuration.
+This is due to the expected increase in ridership and to encourage riders to switch at the next stop northbound, 42nd Street–Port Authority Bus Terminal, as it is set up in the usual island platform manner for cross-platform interchanges.
 There is no free transfer between this station and the station of the same name on the IRT Broadway–Seventh Avenue Line, despite the fact that both connect to Penn Station.
 The nearest transfer location is at 42nd Street–Port Authority Bus Terminal with a free transfer to Times Square–42nd Street.

+The station is served by A and E trains at all times, and by C trains except at night.
+A trains use the express tracks during the day and the local tracks during the night, while C and E trains always use the local tracks.
+The next station to the north is 42nd Street–Port Authority Bus Terminal for all service, while the next station to the south is 23rd Street for local trains and 14th Street for express trains.

 South of the station, an additional track begins at a bumper block between the two express tracks with a connection to both at both ends (about 25th Street on the south end and 33rd Street on the north end).
 This allows for various extra movements of trains including storage or removal of a train with mechanical problems to be sent back in the other direction.
 It could also be used if 34th Street functioned as a terminal station.